danzeph/airbnb-clone-project/README.md

 # airbnb-clone-project
 Overview

   The Airbnb Clone Project is a full-stack web application built using Django, Django REST Framework, PostgreSQL, GraphQL, Celery, Redis, Docker, and CI/CD Pipelines.
-It focuses on replicating core Airbnb features such as backend development, database design, API creation, and security.
+It replicates core core Airbnb features and focuses on backend development, database design, API creation, and security.

 Technology Stack
   1. Django	- Web framework for building applications in Python